 Her determination to make an impact caused her to leave the large financial firms five years ago to focus on smaller, faster-moving software companies.
 She is a serial entrepreneur and also an angel investor in Boston – we look forward to seeing how her various startups grow and her angel investments increase!

 Women 2.0 readers: Know more women angel investors investing in the Boston / Cambridge area?
 Let us know in the comments!

-Angie Chang is Editor-in-Chief and Co-Founder of Women 2.0, a media company offering content, community and conferences for aspiring and current women innovators in technology.
-Our mission is to increase the number of female founders of technology startups with inspiration, information and education through our platform.
+Angie Chang is Editor-in-Chief and Co-Founder of Women 2.0.
 Previously, Angie held roles in product management and web UI design.
 Angie holds a B.A. in English and Social Welfare from UC Berkeley.
 Follow her on Twitter at @thisgirlangie.